kesyog/dotfiles/README.md

 * Better deploy/undeploy.
 See dotbot
 * Modify .gdbinit to point to gdb submodules
-* Alacritty config
 * Copy more things from noahp

 ### The essentials

-#### alacritty

-Terminal emulator.
-In search of an alternative with better emoji support 😢

 #### conda